-Since acquiring the property in 1996, Avalon has expended approximately $8 million on exploration and development work, primarily focused on the deposit’s lithium potential.
+Since acquiring the property in 1996, Avalon has expended over $10 million on exploration and development work, primarily focused on the deposit’s lithium potential.
 Initial exploration work conducted in 1997-2001 included geological mapping, trenching, ground magnetic surveys, mineralogical studies and diamond drilling totalling 10,152 m in 69 holes.
-Subsequent work focused on tantalum potential and other potential industrial mineral products.
+Subsequent work focused on tantalum potential and other potential specialty mineral products.

 Early exploration work culminated in 1999 with the completion of a comprehensive Pre-Feasibility Study on the viability of producing petalite with by-product feldspars, by independent consultant Micon International Inc. The business model at the time involved production of high purity concentrates of petalite for sale to glass-ceramics manufacturers.
 While the study produced a positive result, Avalon was unable to secure the necessary commitments on off-take from consumers to justify further investment at that time and the project was put on hold.